cyberbotics/webots-doc/reference/robot.md

 reading data from this device.
 If the specified device is not found, the function returns 0.

-> Note: This functions is not available in the C++, Java and Python APIs.
+> Note: This function is not available in the C++, Java and Python APIs.
 Instead, C++, Java and Python users should use device specific typed methods (see below).

 **See also**